nhsbsa/nhsbsa-digital-playbook/src/development/coding-secrets-detection.md

 ### Consider rewriting history

 If you accidentally commit secrets to a local repository, you cannot remove them by simply committing a change.
-You should consider ‘rewriting history’: The commit with the secret will then no longer exist.
+You should consider ‘rewriting history’ to update the commit with the secret.

+Accidental commits of personally identifiable information (PII) should be rewritten.

 Rewriting history will change the Git commit graph.
 It has a high potential to create a mess of other contributer’s local repositories.
+It is advisable to only rewrite history on branches that are not shared.
 Proceed with caution and make sure that every team member is aware what is being done and how to align their repositories to the new state.

-If the repository has already been Open Sourced, do not rewrite history on key branches such as `main` or `develop`.
+If the repository has already been Open Sourced, avoid rewriting history on key branches such as `main` or `develop`.

 This article provides an in-depth guide to removing secrets from Git history by rewriting history: [Git Clean, Git Remove file from commit - Cheatsheet](https://blog.gitguardian.com/rewriting-git-history-cheatsheet/)